tufcoder/dnd-api/README.md

 I will provide an API to generate characters attributes for Dungeons and Dragons RPG.
 By default, the application is running on `port 1337`.
 You can change the port in the file `.env`.
-For exemple, to generate scores using the rule 4d6 use the endpoint <http://localhost:1337/attributes/4d6>.
+For exemple, to generate scores using the rule 4d6 use the endpoint POST <http://localhost:1337/attributes/4d6>.

 ## How execute the code